twilio/twilio-voice-react-native-app/app/README.md

 Please follow the Twilio Voice iOS SDK [Quickstart](https://github.com/twilio/voice-quickstart-ios#6-create-a-push-credential-with-your-voip-service-certificate) for more information.

+## Call history

+Please check this [page](docs/ios-call-from-recents.md) for details on how to start a call from the iOS Phone app history.

 ## Setting up Auth0

 See [example.env](example.env) for information on Auth0 environment variables required to run the app.